SDharan93/Automated_SMS/README.md

 # Automated SMS

 Android application that helps "bad texters" reply to SMS messages automatically.
-Users can input personal messages for specific contacts and write default messages for everyone else.
-If the user does not reply to SMS messages after a specified amount of time, the application will reply for them.
+Users can input messages that will be sent as a response to all incoming text messages.

+## Motivation

+I made this application to let help notify my friends and family when I am busy studying, playing video games or occupied driving and cannot reply to their texts immediately.
+By having an automated system handle the outgoing messages, I can focus on the task at hand without any interruptions.

 ### Prerequisities